Fushimi Inari Taisha

 Fushimi Inari Taisha is the largest Shinto shrine in Japan located in the south of Kyoto.
 Built in 711, it is dedicated to the goddess of rice Inari and more broadly to wealth.
 The beautiful complex unveils through a walk in a valley delineated by thousands of vermilion torii gates.

-At the bottom, there are some small shrines but the real attraction of the area is the hiking trail that opens into the valley.
-Over a period of about two hours at a normal pace, it traces a few kilometers walk between trees and over ten thousand torii.
-The most famous part is this short path of several tens of meters at the bottom, with its portals well maintained.
-Many people can be seen here taking pictures but the higher you go, the less you hear heels snapping!
+Small shrines are scattered at the foot of the mountain, but the real attraction of the area is the hiking trail that opens into the valley.
+Of about a two hours’ walk at a normal pace it traces a few kilometers tread between trees and under more than ten thousands torii ⛩️.
+The most famous part is a short double path of a few tens of meters, with well-maintained portals on the lower end.
+Consequently, people flock here to take pictures but the higher you go, the less you hear heels snapping!

-Contrary to what one might think, the torii are funded by businessmen, corporations or large company groups.
-On the back of each of them, their name and date of installation are written.
-For the anecdote, it costs about 1.3 million yen for the most visible.
 If you do not read Japanese, they can be quite aesthetic, but don't forget it's still a form of advertising.
-Especially since all the torii are not as well maintained as those below.
-Many have lost their bright and some have even been uprooted.
+Especially since all the torii are not as well maintained as those in the lower part.
+Many have lost their initial brightness and some have even been uprooted.

 The tour is very nice, with places to rest and restaurants along the hike, accompanied by some rare shops.
 All along the way, one can contemplate torii of all sizes, it's pretty fun.
-Moreover, shops along the way sell, but at a rather prohibitive price (about ¥2.500 for smaller ones).
-Finally, for Internet addicts, free wifi is available a few meters after the summit (233 meters), but it is well hidden!
+Moreover, shops along the way sell torii, but at a rather prohibitive price (about ¥2,500 / ~US$16.74 for the smaller ones).
+Lastly, for Internet addicts, free WiFi 📶 is available a few meters after the summit (233 meters), but it is well hidden!